adriano-fonseca/PlayWithDesignPatterns/README.md

 It is used in order to avoid bunch of if else blocks.
 Basically we are going to have classes responsible to handle with a specific problem and if it was not capable to resolve that, it will past the problem for the next member of the chain.
 Here it was implemented using an interface, but we could use one abstract class though.

+# Visitor Design Pattern

+The Visitor design pattern allows you to add methods to classes of different types without much altering to those classes.
+You can make completely different methods depending on the class used with this pattern.

+# Builder Design Pattern

+The Builder pattern has variants, but as it was implemented here could be used instead to have a lot of different constructors.
+Its a good way to protected the object from changes after it has been build.